oracle-livelabs/database/datapump-xtts-migration/03-create-target/create-target.md

 ## Task 1: Check CDB

-In contract to the source database, the target CDB is on Oracle Database 23ai.
+In contrast to the source database, the target CDB is on Oracle Database 23ai.
 This means there are no minimum requirements to the Release Update.
 Nor, is there a requirement for the Data Pump Bundle Patch.
 However, Oracle recommends that you install the latest Release Update in the target database prior to the migration.

 1. Set the environment to the target CDB, *CDB23*, and connect.